intel-analytics/ipex-llm/docs/docs/APIGuide/TFPark/model.md

 * **epochs**: Integer.
 Number of epochs to train the model.
               An epoch is an iteration over the entire `x` and `y` data provided.

-* **validation_split**: Float between 0 and 1.
-                        Fraction of the training data to be used as validation data.
-                        The model will set apart this fraction of the training data, will not train on it, and will evaluate the loss and any model metrics
-                        on this data at the end of each epoch.

 * **validation_data**: validation_data: Data on which to evaluate
                        the loss and any model metrics at the end of each epoch.
                        The model will not be trained on this data.
-                       `validation_data` will override `validation_split`.
                        `validation_data` could be:
                           - tuple `(x_val, y_val)` of Numpy arrays or tensors
-                          - `TFDataset`

 * **distributed**: Boolean.
 Whether to do prediction in distributed mode or local mode.
                    Default is True.
 In local mode, x must be a Numpy array.